paulvee/100MHz-Differential-Probe/README.md

 and also on Bud Bennets blog:
 https://hackaday.io/project/169390-a-10x-100mhz-differential-probe/details

-There are two versions of the same probe, one specifically tuned for the use of 240V and one generic that is more specific for 115V main supplies.
+There are two versions of the same probe, one specifically tuned for the use of 240V.
+This is the version documented here.
+It also has a different power supply so standard 5V USB wall warts can be used.
+The one Bud designed has a different power supply and is designed for 115V main supplies.